Review AI Video Takes and Build Dailies

 - Which selected clips should influence the next scene?

-This is especially useful when the production has project roles, token spend, provider settings, and governance context to track.
+Dailies help when the production also tracks project roles, token spend, provider settings, and governance context.
 A dailies pass gives the team a production checkpoint instead of a pile of exports.

 Step 6: decide the next action